content-left-bg.png

 Boundary clearance

-During group instruction, position throwers at least 5 metres apart and ensure no particpant is in direct line of a throw.
+During group instruction, position throwers at least 5 metres apart and ensure no participant is in direct line of a throw.

 Mark a throwers line and a non-throwers line at least 10 metres apart.
-Only particpants in the current throwing group are permitted forward of the non-throwers line.
+Only participants in the current throwing group are permitted forward of the non-throwers line

 Fast moving objects